Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-Riot’s Revelation is somewhat similar to a column I maintained at a former site I co-founded; now I am bringing this back and better than ever.
-Today’s inaugural spotlight is cast toward RVA (Richmond, VA) and its shine lands upon Roy Batty.
+Today’s inaugural spotlight is cast toward RVA (Richmond, VA), and its shine lands upon Roy Batty.

-With singer Lindsey Spurrier (ex-Hot Dolphin), Mike Layne (Hoboknife) and Danny Trice (both also ex-La Mere Vipere) and drummer Erik Larson (do I really need to break his pedigree down? i.e.: Backwoods Payback, Alabama Thunderpussy, Birds Of Prey, Hail!Hornet, The Mighty Nimbus, Avail… and on and on); Roy Batty are as unique an entity as you’d imagine.
+With singer Lindsey Spurrier (ex-Hot Dolphin), Mike Layne (Hoboknife), Danny Trice (both also ex-La Mere Vipere), and drummer Erik Larson (do I really need to break his pedigree down? i.e.: Backwoods Payback, Alabama Thunderpussy, Birds Of Prey, Hail!Hornet, The Mighty Nimbus, Avail… and on and on); Roy Batty is as unique an entity as you’d imagine.

 Thankfully, you don’t have to imagine that, as the band’s style of punk-fused Alt.
 Rock/Noise Rock-meets-a hint of New Wave can now be heard.
 The band has made three songs, ‘Yesterday Came Today‘, ‘Mirror, and ‘A Quality Of Mercy‘, available for streaming on Bandcamp below (also designated NYP – Name Your Price – too).